 PALS - Peer Assisted Learning & Support

-PALS supports 1st Year students on entry to third level.
-First Year students meet once a week with senior experienced students to discuss and study material covered in a specific module.
+PALS is a project of the Student Engagement Office, Office of the Registrar and VP for Academic Affairs.
+As part of PALS, First Year students meet once a week with senior experienced students to discuss and study material covered in a specific module.

 The Benefits of PALS for First Years

 - Social benefits - connecting with other students

 - Increased academic confidence

 - Improved communication, teamwork, collaborative problem solving, and interpersonal skills